R2 Certification Cost: What Electronics Recyclers Should Expect

 Downstream vendor network complexity

-Understanding these variables helps build a realistic budget.
+Understanding these variables allows you to build a realistic budget before engaging a certification body.

 Downstream due diligence framework